lincc-frameworks/python-project-template/docs/source/update_project.rst

     >> copier --force --data <question_name>="new answer" update

-This tell copier to use the previous answers for all questions except the one you want to update.
+This tells copier to use the previous answers for all questions except the one you want to update.
 For instance, if you initialized your project by selected ``pylint`` as your preferred linter, but now would like to change to ``black``, you could use the following: